Tyson Fury vs. Oleksandr Usyk: Financial details

 The event reportedly sold over 1.5 million pay-per-view buys, mostly in the UK, and this generated over $50 million.
 The event also made $40 million in advertising and $3 million gate at the arena.
-However, the revenue failed to cover total expenses, which were estimated at around $120 million.
+However, the revenue failed to cover total expenses, which were estimated at $120 million.
 At least 20 million people watched the fight through piracy streams.
 Of those 20 million, approximately 45% were from the mainland Europe and 18% were from the UK.
 The financial loss from illegal streaming is estimated to be around $120 million.

 The total purse is reported to be worth around $150 million (£116 million), with Fury being guaranteed 70% of the purse, or £81.2 million (around $105 million).
 Usyk reportedly secured $45 million.
 With the UK tax rate in place for Fury, he will henceforth contribute a minimum of £45 million of his purse to the British government.

 Rematch

 On 29 May, Turki Alalshikh announced that the rematch was scheduled to take place in Riyadh, Saudi Arabia, on 21 December.
-Usyk beat Fury once again, the second fight ended in an unanimous decision with all three judges scoring the bout 116–112.
+Usyk beat Fury once again, the second fight ended in a unanimous decision with all three judges scoring the bout 116–112.
 The total purse for the rematch was reportedly worth $190–191 million (£150 million).